test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/building_testsuites.rst

    What is the meaning of "currently installed software"?

    * The first possibility is that the **RobotFramework_TestsuitesManagement** runs stand-alone, that means, it is not part of a larger bundle
      (like the RobotFramework AIO).
 The installation from PyPi or GitHub causes such a stand-alone installation.
-In this case the compoent version of the **RobotFramework_TestsuitesManagement** itself is used for a version control against ``Minimum_version`` and ``Maximum_version``.
+In this case the component version of the **RobotFramework_TestsuitesManagement** itself is used for a version control against ``Minimum_version`` and ``Maximum_version``.
    * The second possibility is that the **RobotFramework_TestsuitesManagement** runs as part of the RobotFramework AIO.
 In this case the version of the entire RobotFramework AIO is used for a version control instead.